rkimbers/GPT-SentimentTrader/README.md

 ## License

-GPT-SentimentTrader is licensed under the [MIT License](/LICENSE).
+The GPT-SentimentTrader application is licensed under the [MIT License](/LICENSE).

-## University of Texas:
+**University of Texas,
-Please accept me as a transfer🤘
+Please accept me as a transfer🤘**